The Equality Act 2010

 Where do lifts play a part?

-Its possible to install a lift in most buildings that have two or more floors, or to provide a ramp or step lift where there is a short flight of stairs.
-Any lift adds value to its commercial potential by speeding up the movement of people up and down the building, and helps the building owner meet the requirements of the Act.
+It's possible to install one or more disabled access lifts in most buildings that have two or more floors, or to provide a ramp or step lift where there is a short flight of stairs.
+Any lift adds value to the commercial property it's placed in by speeding up the movement of people up and down the building, and helps the building owner meet the requirements of the Act.

 What are the benefits of access for all?